framejs/cli/readme.md

-# Web Component UI
+# Frame CLI
-Web Component UI is a dead simple reusable web component compiler and documentation tool.
+Frame CLI is a dead simple reusable web component compiler and documentation tool.

 ### Simple
 Tiny tooling, non-opinionated, zero configuration, Typescript and SASS support with no overhead.